swaptacular/swpt_accounts/README.md

 This [docker-compose
 example](https://github.com/epandurski/swpt_accounts/blob/master/docker-compose-all.yml)
-shows how the generated docker image can be used.
+shows how to use the generated docker image, along with the PostgerSQL server, and the RabbitMQ server.

 How to run it